rchanou/rchanou.github.io/cost-based-management.md

 You can also think of the disk as an implicit parameter to ReadFile.
 You can expect the same output for the same input _if_ the relevant disk state also remains the same between subsequent calls.
 This contrasts with `GetRandomInt` and `GetCurrentTimeNow`, which are expected to return a different, largely unpredictable result every time you call them.
 Even if the call results in an error because of some file issue (like lack of permissions), we expect it to return the same error for each call with that particular "invalid" disk state.

-### Tangent Time: The Fallacy of "Testable Code"
+### Tangent Time:

 This is where you would commonly be told you should do something like isolate operations that touch the filesystem into a service dependency that you then inject into every other service that uses it.
 That way you can mock out the filesystem for unit-testing.

-To rebut that, I'll simply defer to another infamous programming bugbear, David Heinemeier Hansson.
+To rebut that, I'll simply defer to another infamous programming contrarian, David Heinemeier Hansson.
 Here are some key quotes of his that I endorse, from his posts [TDD is Dead](https://dhh.dk/2014/tdd-is-dead-long-live-testing.html) and [Test-Induced Design Damage](https://dhh.dk/2014/test-induced-design-damage.html):

 > Test-first fundamentalism is like abstinence-only sex ed: An unrealistic, ineffective morality campaign for self-loathing and shaming.